heroku/devcenter-gradle/README.md

 Here's what the `Procfile` looks like:

     :::term
-    web: sh target/bin/webapp
+    web: ./build/install/app/bin/app

-Now that you have a `Procfile`, you can start your application with [Foreman](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html):
+Now that you have a `Procfile`, you can start your application with [Foreman][foreman]:

     :::term
     $ foreman start